Some thoughts from Fr. Mike…

 If you have interest in helping to form a group, contact Marie email@example.com or

 CHILDREN’S LITURGY OF THE WORD

 All children of the parish, age 5 and over, are invited to come down stairs and participate in this opportunity to hear God’s Word and learn how to apply it in life.
-Sign up lists for volunteers and materials for teachers for July 7 are now available on the table at the entrance of the church.
-New volunteers are always welcome.
-If you would like to see how you can help, feel free to come down to the hall during the children’s Liturgy of the Word to observe or talk with one of the volunteers.
+Sign up lists for volunteers and materials for teachers for November 3rd can be found on the table at the entrance of the Church.
+New volunteers are needed.
+If you would like to see how you can help, feel free to come down to the hall during the children’s Liturgy of the Word to observe or talk with one of the volunteers or contact the Parish Office.
 Help us to continue to offer this opportunity to the children of the parish.

 RITE OF CHRISTIAN INITIATION OF ADULTS

 The Rite of Christian Initiation of Adults (RCIA) is a process where those who feel called to become members of the Catholic Church can discern God’s call.
 The RCIA process is also for anyone who has not completed the Sacraments of initiation (Baptism, Eucharist and Confirmation).
 RCIA meets on Sunday mornings after the 9:00AM Mass (10:00AM) – Come and join us.
 If you would like more information about the RCIA please contact Carol Schulz at the Parish Office 732-792-2270 or email CSchulzStJoseph@optonline.net.